UTAH’S INNOVATION COMMUNITY

 A dynamic Innovation District at The Point fosters groundbreaking research & technology commercialization that solves difficult problems and creates a more prosperous future for rising generations of Utahns.

-Widely recognized as one of the most important economic opportunities in state history, The Point consists of 600 acres of state-owned land that will be built into Utah’s Innovation Community.
-The new community will foster innovation and technological advancement, provide parks and open space, support economic growth and enhance Utahns’ quality of life.
+The Point is widely recognized as one of the most important quality-of-life opportunities in Utah history.
+It consists of 600 acres of state-owned land that is being built into Utah’s Innovation Community.
+The new community will foster innovation and technological advancement, provide parks and open space, support economic opportunity and enhance Utahns’ quality of life.

-The first phase of development will serve as a catalyst for the site.
-Located at the heart of the site, it is reflective of Utahns’ vision.
-It includes a pedestrian-priority area, a Central Park, regional trail connections, transit-oriented development, a balanced mix of jobs, housing, retail, shopping, entertainment, and so much more.
+The first phase of development will serve as a catalyst for The Point.
+Located at the heart of the site, it reflects Utahns’ vision.
+It includes a pedestrian-priority area, a Central Green, regional trail connections, transit-oriented development, a balanced mix of jobs, housing, retail, shopping, entertainment, and so much more.